 When you or someone close to you is arrested, it is obviously a trying time.
 It is important to know how in simple terms, bail and bonds differ.
 Bail is a dollar figure amount set by a judge to allow the accused, or defendant, to be released from jail until the trial date.

-With a property bond, such as allowing a lien on a vehicle to pay for bail, if all bail conditions are met, the lien will become null and void.
+With a property bond, such as a security interest in a vehicle or real estate to secure a bail bond, if all bail conditions are met, the lien will be released.

 Bail through Bond

-When a third-party becomes involved, the fee for posting bail is generally the amount a bondsman has to pay the court for release of the defendant, usually 10%.
-That is the amount you will need to pay the bondsman, upfront.
+When a third-party bail agent becomes involved, the fee for posting the bail bond is an insurance premium paid to the surety insurance company he represents, usually 10%.
+That is the amount you will need to pay the bondsman and the bondsman pays the premium to his surety insurance company, less his commission for his services.

-For example, if bail is set at $1,000 and you need a bond, you will need to pay the bondsman $100, which he will in turn pay to the court.
-If the defendant appears for trial and meets the conditions of bail, the bondsman will get the $100 deposit back and that pays him for his service.
-There is no refund of that deposit to the defendant.
+For example, if bail is set at $1,000 and you need a bond, you will need to pay the bondsman $100, which he will in turn pay to his surety insurance company.
+If the defendant appears for trial and meets the conditions of bail, nothing further is needed.
+There is no refund of that insurance premium to the defendant.
 The bondsman is taking a risk.
-If the defendant does not comply with the conditions or misses the trial date, the bondsman will need to pay the court the additional $900.
+If the defendant does not comply with the bail conditions or misses the trial date, the bondsman may be required to pay the court the entire $1,000.

 What if the Defendant is Found Guilty?

-As long as the defendant complies with bail conditions and appears in court on the date of his, or her, trial, bail will be refunded.
+As long as the defendant complies with bail conditions and appears in court on the date of his or her trial, any cash bail paid will be refunded to the defendant.
+Since a bail bond is the surety insurance company’s promise to pay the court only if bail is forfeited, there is no refund to the surety company.
 Again, bail is set for the release of the defendant before trial.
-It has nothing to do with the verdict, although those previously convicted of a crime will often receive a higher bail amount than those arrested for the first time.
+It has nothing to do with the verdict, although those previously convicted of a crime will often be required to pay a higher bail amount than those arrested for the first time.

-You can find the right bail bondsman for you by looking through those fully cited bondsmen on the Bail Agent Network.
+You can find the right bail bondsman for you by looking through the bondsmen listed on the Bail Agent Network.
 Most are available day or night, 24/7.